Jon Berti Preview, Player Props: Marlins vs. Rays

-Jon Berti -- with a slugging percentage of .231 in his past 10 games (including no home runs) -- will be in action for the Miami Marlins against the Tampa Bay Rays, with Aaron Civale on the mound, on August 29 at 6:40 PM ET.
+Jon Berti -- with a slugging percentage of .222 in his past 10 games (including no home runs) -- will be in action for the Miami Marlins against the Tampa Bay Rays, with Zach Eflin on the mound, on August 30 at 6:40 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Nationals.
+He racked up two hits (going 2-for-4) in his last game against the Rays.

 Jon Berti Game Info & Props vs. the Rays